XDCFoundation/XDC3Delphi/README.md

 ## Step 3

-In Function TChainHelper.TxType
+In Function TChainHelper.TxType add TX_TYPE as 0

-Add TX_TYPE  0

 For Example